benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-aggregation-terminology]: A note on terminology.
 The [original paper](https://eprint.iacr.org/2018/483.pdf) describing this scheme uses the term "multi-signature" when combining signatures over the same message, and "aggregate signature" when combining signatures over distinct messages.
 In Eth2 we only do the former, and just call it aggregation.

 The process is conceptually very simple: we simply "add up" the signatures.
-The exact operations are not like normal the addition of numbers that we are familiar with, but the operation is completely analagous.
+The exact operations are not like normal the addition of numbers that we are familiar with, but the operation is completely analogous.
 Addition of points on the elliptic curve is the group operation for the $G_2$ group, and each signature is a point in this group, thus the result is also a point in the group.
 An aggregated signature is mathematically indistinguishable from a non-aggregated signature, and has the same 96 byte size.

 <a id="img_bls_signature_aggregation"></a>
 <div class="image" style="width:60%">